salehibneomar/seu-computer-graphics-and-animation-lab-codes/README.md

 # SEU Computer Graphics and Animation Lab
 This repository contains all the lab codes of the course. <br>
-All the codes are written in C++ using graphics.h library.
+All the codes are written in C++ and using graphics.h library.